 On average, cost per click (CPC) tends to be between $2-4, although certain industries can be far more expensive.
 Dentistry has been known to get up into the hundreds.

 The price will vary depending on the competitiveness of your particular industry and the specific search terms you want to appear for.
 Just like you’d have to pay more for billboard space on a busy street.
 For example, XX ads tend to cost more than YY.
+For example professional services, including legal, insurance, and finance, tend to have higher costs per click compared to industries like restaurants, travel, and e-commerce, which typically face less competition for search advertising.

 How long does paid search take to actually start ‘working’?